samantha-roth/probDnsclRealData/README.md

 1. In the `costgrow` folder within the `comparison` folder, compute accuracy metrics of costgrow approach: `costgrow10mto5m_MethodArea1.R`
 2. In the `costgrow` folder within the `comparison` folder, plot results of the costgrow approach: `plotCostGrow_Spatial.R`
 3. In the `plots` folder, plot binary results of the costgrow approach: `plotCostGrow.3mFlood.R`
+4. In the `costgrow` folder within the `comparison` folder within the `compareStorms` folder, compute WSE from the WSH output by CostGrow: `computeWSHfromWSE.R`
+5. In the `costgrow` folder within the `comparison` folder within the `compareStorms` folder, compute accuracy metrics of costgrow approach: `getPerformance.R`

 ## Contact